What Does a Payroll Specialist Do? (And How Much They Earn)

 Payroll specialist work environment

-Payroll specialists typically work full time within an office environment.
+Payroll specialists typically work full-time within an office environment.
 Some payroll specialists may work part-time or seasonally.
 Payroll specialists typically work standard business hours on a Monday-Friday shift.
 They may spend most of their day working independently, but may also work with a team of payroll clerks, human resources and internally across departments.
+If they work for a mid-size or smaller business, they may be doing payroll duties and other things such as human resources, invoicing, or bookkeeping.

 Payroll specialist job description example

-Our customer service call center is seeking an experienced Payroll Specialist who will oversee of payroll processing and ensure all of our staff receive timely paychecks and have a thorough understanding of their salaries.
+Our customer service call center is seeking an experienced Payroll Specialist who oversees payroll processing and ensures all of our staff receive timely paychecks and have a thorough understanding of their salaries.
 We recognize how hard our employees work to serve our clients and help our business grow.
-We’ll rely on our payroll specialist to audit and verify all time keeping records of employees’ hours worked and any deductions or withholdings required to comply with state and federal law.
+We rely on our payroll specialist to audit and verify all time-keeping records of employees' hours worked and any deductions or withholdings required to comply with state and federal law.

-The successful candidate will have at least five years of payroll experience, be a Certified Payroll Professional and will work with the rest of our team of payroll clerks, accounting and human resources to ensure the entire business runs as smoothly as possible.
+The successful candidate has at least five years of payroll experience, is a Certified Payroll Professional and works with the rest of our team of payroll clerks, accounting and human resources to ensure the entire business runs as smoothly as possible.

 Explore more articles

-- What Does a Customer Service Representative Do?
-With Skills
+- What Does a Medical Director Do?
+(Duties and Requirements)